-The Wake County 4-H Teen Program offers four strands to help high school students prepare for college and careers.
-This program is new for 2017 and will be rolled out in several stages, beginning in January.
+Teen Choice is the Wake County 4-H Teen Program and offers four tracks to help high school students prepare for college and careers.

 Leadership: The Leaders and Counselors In Training Program (LCIT)